NERV-DAO/documentation/NERV by-laws.md

 Recognition of the Model Law for Decentralized Autonomous Organizations (DAOs) by the Coalition of Automated Legal Applications
 </p>

-Considering that at the moment of publishing this document there is a legal vacuum as regards to how DAOs in general (...) https://www.lextechinstitute.ch/wp-content/uploads/2021/06/DAO-Model-Law.pdf
+Considering that at the moment of publishing this document there is a legal vacuum as regards to how DAOs in general, NERV endorses adoption of the Model Law for DAOs written by the COALA organization.

 <p align="center">
 <b>( article 4 )</b><br>